 Innovation in Behavioral Health (IBH)

-This funding opportunity provides financial support to state Medicaid agencies for developing and implementing integrated care models that improve services for adults with mental health and substance use disorders.
+This funding opportunity provides state Medicaid agencies with resources to improve integrated care for adults with mental health and substance use disorders by developing value-based payment systems and enhancing collaboration among healthcare providers.

 Award Range